vaupunkt/NF-quizapp/README.md

 ### (maybe coming soon as a feature)

 You can click on the create button to make your own question.
 On the create page, you will see a form where you can enter your question, answer and topic.
-You can also add an image URL if you want.
 After filling out the form, click on the submit button to save your question.
-You will then see a confirmation message and a link to view your question.
+The Userquestions will appear under the form section.

 ## Contributing